-In summary, despite a high prevalence of asymptomatic gastroesophageal reflux among patients with poorly controlled asthma, treatment with proton-pump inhibitors does not improve asthma control.
-Asymptomatic gastroesophageal reflux is not a likely cause of poorly controlled asthma, Surgery for gastroesophageal reflux is reserved for the severely symptomatic patient with well-documented esophagitis and failure of medical management.
+In summary, despite a high prevalence of asymptomatic gastroesophageal reflux among patients with poorly controlled asthma, treatment with proton-pump inhibitors does not improve asthma control in adults392-394 or children422.
+Asymptomatic gastroesophageal reflux is not a likely cause of poorly controlled asthma.
+Surgery for gastroesophageal reflux is reserved for the severely symptomatic patient with well-documented esophagitis and failure of medical management.
 In patients with asthma, it should be demonstrated that the reflux causes asthma symptoms before surgery is advised^{321,322}.